Macdon112/Layoff-Analysis/README.md

 # Layoffs Data Analysis Project

 **Key Goals?**
-I cleaned up a messy dataset of company layoffs to make it reliable for analysis.
+I cleaned up a messy dataset of layoffs of companies to make it reliable for analysis.
 I removed duplicates, fixed typos, and filled in missing values, preparing it for analysis, and identifying trends, in layoffs  by company, industry and country.

 ### **Data cleaning steps:**